List of most-watched television broadcasts: China

 China Central Television claims the Spring Festival Gala has attracted more than 1 billion viewers annually, and it has been recognised by Guinness World Records as the world's most watched television program.

 The CCTV's main evening news broadcast Xinwen Lianbo has an estimated daily audience of around 135 million people, and it is also one of the most expensive shows in the world per advertising spots, with its 2013 advertising slots selling for a record of 5.4 billion yuan.

 The Legend of Bruce Lee (2008), based on the life of Bruce Lee, has been watched by over 400 million viewers in China, making it the most-watched Chinese television drama series of all time, as of 2017.

-A Chinese boxer Zou Shiming's professional boxing debut on 6 April 2013 generated an estimated 300 million viewers.
+A Chinese boxer Zou Shiming's professional boxing debut on 6 April 2013 reportedly around 300 million viewers.
 Another professional boxer Qiu Xiaojun attracted around 200 million people for his fight against Ghanaian fighter Raymond Commey on 12 February 2016.
+An IBF world flyweight boxing title bout between John Riel Casimero and Amnat Ruenroeng, which took place in Beijing on 25 May 2016, drew over 200 million viewers and a 4.7 rating according to the official press-release (Sina Sports reported 160 million viewers and a 0.87 rating).